kelsdoerksen/landslide-forecast-nepal/README.md

 </div>

 ## 📄 Description
-This work presents the dataset curation, processing, model training, testing and analysis for the purposes of predicting landslides on a 14-day temporal scale in Nepal that cause impact to infrastructure and/or loss of life.
-We present two methodologies using a tabular feature space and an array-based feature space for exploration using ML classifiers and a Deep Learning UNet model.
+This work presents the dataset curation, processing, model training, testing and analysis for the purposes of predicting landslide impacts on a 14-day temporal scale in Nepal that cause impact to infrastructure and/or loss of life.
+We present our methodology to utilize statistical summary information over a district's boundary in-combination with satellite embeddings extracted from our LandslideNet model as inputs into a final ML classifier.

 ## 💧 Dataset
 Both the tabular-ML dataset and array dataset are composed of precipitation hindcast features, precipitation forecast featueres, and topographical feature extracted from the ALOS 30 meter resolution Digital Elevation model of Nepal.